World’s refugees number hit another record high, with most hosted in middle- and low-income nations: UNHCR

 A report by the United Nations High Commissioner for Refugees (UNHCR) showed that there were 108.4 million displaced individuals at the end of last year, up 19 million from 2021.

-This means more than 1 in every 74 people in the world has been forced to flee from home, according to the Global Trends report released this month.
+This means more than 1 in every 74 people in the world have been forced to flee from home, according to the Global Trends report released this month.

 The figure represents the largest annual jump on record at 21 per cent.
 Numbers have been rising for 11 years straight.